 Loved Harry Caray and really that ’89 Cubs team was the first team I really, really remember.
 Ryne Sandberg, Shawon Dunston, I loved the Hawk (Andre Dawson), Rick Sutcliffe.
 I loved everything about the Chicago Cubs growing up and still am, still a big Cubs fan.

 MMO: Walk me through draft night for you, did you have any idea the Giants were looking to take you 22nd overall in the 1st round in 2003?

 David: I was not aware.
 I was told afterwards by my agent that he was aware that that would be a fallback position for me.
 What you really want to know is, you want to know where the worst place is that you could be picked.
 A lot of guys want to know the possible places where you can be picked, but you want to know the worst ones.
 You want to know the teams where you’re like okay, worst case scenario they’re taking you.

 Then I get a phone call from somebody with the Giants, it was Brian Sabean (Giants GM).
-He told me congratulations we just drafted you in the first round, 22nd pick overall, we’ll be in touch.
-Just wanted to make sure to tell you congratulations, etc. So I hang up the phone and I go, I just got drafted!
-My dad goes oh my god that’s amazing, by who?
+He told me, “Congratulations, we just drafted you in the first round, 22nd pick overall, we’ll be in touch.”
+So I hang up the phone and I go, I just got drafted!
+My dad goes, “Oh my god, that’s amazing, by who?”
 And I go, oh, oh, I don’t remember!
 (Laughs) And I go, I don’t know, I think it was the Giants, but I don’t know!
 So I ended up calling my mom and then my girlfriend at the time were listening online so they ended up telling me yes, it was the Giants.
 So they knew before I did.
 (Laughs)